sayanarijit/sayanarijit.github.io/src/site/notes/fastbook.md

   df.iloc[:, 0]  # Access rows and columns by number
   df['fname']  # Access columns by name
   ```
-- Use DataBlock to load datasets from DataFrame.
+- Use DataBlock to load datasets/dataloaders from DataFrame.
   ```python
   datablock = DataBlock(
     blocks=(